slimslenderslacks/sdm-pack-cljs/README.md

 @atomist cljs name=org.clojure/clojure version=x.y.z
 ```

 This will generate a PullRequest updating a dependency in your project.clj file.
-Leiningen already has a plugin to do this of course.
-This just illustrates that you can build sexp transformation logic in clojurescript and easily embed that in an Atomist CodeTransform
+The cljs code is [here](https://github.com/slimslenderslacks/sdm-pack-cljs/blob/master/src/cljs/slimslender/main.cljs).